Vaibhaw1908/active-dr-setup/README.md

 iii) Web App: Runs inside an App Service Plan with 3 instances in different Availability Zones (AZ 1, AZ 2, AZ 3) to ensure high availability.
 This ensures zone-level redundancy within each region.

-iv) SQL Server & SQL Database: Also spread across 3 AZs and connected to the web app via a Private Endpoint for secure, private communication.
+iv) SQL Server & SQL Database: Also spread across 3 AZs and connected to the web app via a Private Endpoint for secure, private communication
+DR Region:-

-#### 4. DR Region:-
+#### 3. DR Region:-

 It has the same setup as the Primary Region, including VNet, Subnets, Firewall Web App and SQL services with 3 instances across different AZs.
 It also uses Private Endpoints to connect resources.

-...
+#### 4. How the User will access:

+A user/browser connects to a domain (website).
+The request is routed through an API Gateway and Traffic Manager, which decides where to send traffic either primary or DR region.
+Private DNS zone helps map names to the correct internal resources.

 ## Overview of DevOps architecture :